-- 4.1.1 NPF4 was approved by resolution of the Scottish Parliament on 11th January 2023 and came into force on 13th February 2023. - 4.1.2 A Chief Planner's Letter was issued on 8th February 2023 entitled 'Transitional Arrangements for National Planning Framework 4'.
-It contains advice intended to support consistency in decision making ahead of new style Local Development Plans being in place. - 4.1.3 Section 24 of the 1997 Act has been amended to provide that:
+- 4.1.1 NPF4 was approved by resolution of the Scottish Parliament on 11 January 2023 and came into force on 13 February 2023. - 4.1.2 A Chief Planner's Letter was issued on 8 February 2023 entitled 'Transitional Arrangements for National Planning Framework 4'.
+It contains advice intended to support consistency in decision making ahead of new style Local Development Plans being in place. - 4.1.3 The Letter confirmed with regard to the Development Plan that from 13 February 2023, NPF3 and Scottish Planning Policy (SPP) no longer represent Scottish Ministers' planning policy and should not form the basis for or be a consideration to be taken into account when determining planning applications.